Satisfying Eats

 • Cool Whip that contains: water, hydrogenated vegetable oil (including coconut and palm oils), high fructose corn syrup, corn syrup, skimmed milk, light cream, and less than 2% sodium caseinate (a milk derivative), natural and artificial flavor, xanthan and guar gums, polysorbate 60, sorbitan monostearate, and beta carotene (as a coloring)…but NO CREAM!

-• Pretzels that contain: wheat flour, dextrose, canola oil
+• Pretzels that contain: wheat flour, dextrose, canola oil.
+You may also use a Gluten Free Soft Pretzel Baking Mix.

 Take my word, my version is just as delicious without all of the questionable ingredients listed above!